takatoshiono/csvmask/README.md

 # csvmask
-csvmask is a tool of masking CSV encoded data.
+csvmask is a CSV masking tool.

 ## Usage